wp-cli/handbook/commands/site/list/index.md

 : The network to which the sites belong.

 [\--&lt;field&gt;=&lt;value&gt;]
-: Filter by one or more fields.
+: Filter by one or more fields (see "Available Fields" section).
+However, 'url' isn't an available filter, because it's created from domain + path.

 [\--field=&lt;field&gt;]
 : Prints the value of a single field for each site.